 Propelling the Future of Logistics with IoT

-By Jeff Steilen, Vice President, Information Technology, UPS Asia Pacific
+By Jeff Steilen, VP, Information Technology, UPS Asia Pacific

 Picture this: In a warehouse, drones are zipping overhead to check high storage racks to confirm stock and inventory.
 Next to it, in a sorting facility, thousands of packages are scanned, sorted and run through a conveyor belt to be loaded onto delivery trucks.
 In less than an hour, the vehicles file out to each make an average of 120 stops a day.
 A system processes the data of each package within the truck and gives the driver the fastest and most cost-efficient route to take.

 At a delivery stop a hand-held device tells the driver exactly where a specific package is located within the truck, so he knows where to grab it.
 The recipient of the package is already expecting the package because she had been watching the truck get closer to her in real-time via her smartphone, and knows exactly when it will arrive.

 This is not the logistics of the future… it is now.